HotPocketHPE/mhguide/README.md

 Elemental blights (3rd and 4th gen only) are caused by many monsters and vary in effect and length.
 Each roll you do will reduce their duration.

 Snowman, Mud, and the second level of Bubble will severely impair your movement.
-Spin the left stick when you have a chance to escape more quickly.
+Spin the left stick when you have a chance to escape more quickly, but don't get hit while breaking free!

 Bleeding will damage you as you move.
 Crouch and move slowly to recover from it.